Yaneeve/elevator/README.md

 >   The Church encoding gives us a way to relate the OO and FP representation.
  - I would like to propose that an elevator has a state and a function on that state produces and elevator within the same or a different state.
 I wonder if a state monad might help or obstruct the design
+ - A trivial one: I would like to split the request into direction (up/down) and then to floor.
+This seems more realistic in the simple scenario